 OLIGOSPAWN successfully produced unique probes for 2,002 unigenes (out of 2,301).
-The remaining unigenes were not represented by a probes because no unique 36-mer could be found.
+The remaining unigenes were not represented by probes because no unique 36-mers could be found.
 This set of 2,002 probes is named probe set 1.
 Some of the probes in probe set 1, however, did not match anywhere in the genome.
-This will happen if the probe chosen happens to cross a splicing cite or when the unigene from which it was selected was misassembled.
-In probe set 1, 330 probes did not match anywhere on rice chromosome 1.
-The remaining 1,672probes matched exactly once in rice chromosome 1.
+This will occur if the probe chosen happens to cross a splicing site or when the unigene from which it was selected was misassembled.
+In probe set 1, 330 probes did not match anywhere on rice chromosome 1, while the remaining 1,672 probes matched exactly once in rice chromosome 1.
 This latter set constitutes our probe set 2, which is a "cleaner" version of probe set 1.
-We observe that in order to clean the probe set one has to have access to the whole genome, which somewhat unrealistic in practice.
+We observe that in order to clean the probe set, one has to have access to the whole genome, which is somewhat unrealistic in practice.
 Each BAC contains on average 5.8 probes and at most 20 probes.

-The probes were hybridized in silico to the BACs using the following criteria.
-A 36 nucleotides probe hybridizes a BAC if they share a common (exact) substring of 30 nucleotides or more.
-The criteria was debated at length with the biologists in Prof. Close lab and among all suggestions, this one was chosen for its simplicity.
+The probes were hybridized in silico to the BAC clones using the following criterion: a 36-nucleotide probe hybridizes a BAC if they share a common (exact) substring of 30 nucleotides or more.
 Observe that the hybridization table is the only synthetic data in this dataset.

 The next step was to pool the probes for group testing.
-We followed the shifted transversal design pooling strategy 12 and designed four sets of pools, for different choices of the pooling parameters Pand L. Recall that in STD the number of pools is PL.
-Pool set 1 is 1-decodable, obtained by choosing P = 13 and L = 3.
-Pool set 2 uses two extra layers (P = 13, L = 5), which increased the decodability by 1.
-For pool set 3, we chose P = 47 and L = 2.
-Pool set 3 is also 1-decodable, but since each pool contains a smaller number of probes, it will deconvolute the BAC-probe relationships better than pool set 1.
-Pool set 4 is constructed from pool set 3 by adding an additional layer (P = 47, L = 3).
-As a consequence, pool set 4 is 2-decodable.
+We followed the STD pooling strategy and designed four sets of pools, for different choices of the pooling parameters P and L. Recall that in STD, the number of pools is P \ L. Pool set 1 is 1-decodable, obtained by choosing P=13 and L=3.
+Pool set 2 uses two extra layers (P=13, L=5), which increased the decodability by 1.
+For pool set 3, we chose P = 47 and L = 2; pool set 3 is also 1-decodable, but since each pool contains a smaller number of probes, it will deconvolute the BAC-probe relationships better than pool set 1.
+Pool set 4 is constructed from pool set 3 by adding an additional layer (P = 47, L = 3); as a consequence, pool set 4 is 2-decodable.
 The four pooling designs were applied to probe set 1 and probe set 2.
-In total, we constructed 8 sets of pools.
+In total, we constructed eight sets of pools.

-The hybridization tables h between pools and BACs were formed for the 8 sets of pools.
-Then, the basic deconvolution step (described in Section 2.2) was carried out.
+The hybridization tables h between pools and BAC clones were formed for the eight sets of pools.
+Then, the basic deconvolution step (described in Sec.
+2.2) was carried out.
 This step produced a list of constraints, some of which were exact pairs and could deconvolute immediately.

-The set of BACs, the set of probes, the list of constraints from the previous step, and the physical map produced by FPC, were then fed into MCSPCA.
-Our ILP-based algorithm produced a set of BACprobe assignments, which was then merged with the exact pairs obtained by the basic deconvolution to produce the final assignment.

-Similarly, the set of BACs, the set of probes, the list of constraints from the basic deconvolution and the perfect physical map were fed into MCSPFA.
+The set of BAC clones, the set of probes, the list of constraints from the previous step, and the physical map produced by FPC were then fed into MCSPCA.
+Our ILP-based algorithm produced a set of BAC-probe assignments, which were then merged with the exact pairs obtained by the basic deconvolution to produce the final assignment.
+Similarly, the set of BAC clones, the set of probes, the list of constraints from the basic deconvolution, and the perfect physical map were fed into MCSPFA.
 The assignment obtained by MCSPFA was also merged with the exact pairs to produce the final assignment.

-For both algorithms we used the GNU Linear Programming Kit (GLPK) to solve the linear programs.
-The size of the linear programs are quite large.
-The number of variables ranged from 47,820 to 165,972 and the number of constraints ranged from 29,412 to 60,475.
+For both algorithms, we used the GNU Linear Programming Kit (GLPK) to solve the linear programs.
+The size of the linear programs is quite large.
+The number of variables ranged from 47,820 to 165,972, and the number of constraints ranged from 29,412 to 60,475.